godotengine/godot-docs/classes/class_window.rst

 :ref:`int<class_int>` **close_v_offset** = ``24`` :ref:`🔗<class_Window_theme_constant_close_v_offset>`

-Vertical position offset of the close button.
+Vertical position offset of the close button, relative to the bottom of the title bar, towards the top of the title bar.

 .. rst-class:: classref-item-separator